 Environmental Science (EVRN)

-A field intensive course including hands-on projects to delineate spatial boundaries based on geographic, topographic, and/or ecological constructs (e.g. wetlands) to support decision-making with regards to conservation, mitigation, land use, or restoration.
-(0,1) 1 Full Semester (0,2) 1 7 Week Session
+A field intensive course including hands-on projects to delineate spatial boundaries and describe ecological constructs (e.g. wetlands, water quality, soil properties, etc.) to support decision-making with regards to conservation, mitigation, land use, or restoration.
+One weekend field trip may be required.

 EVRN 290 Ind St: Environmental Science 1-4 Credit Hours (1-4,0)